vishalbakshi/mapnificent/README.md

     - what it does:
         - listens to changes in the checkbox state (checked/unchecked)
-        - calls `prepareData` with and the loaded data (`window.staticData`) and the array of selected route IDs
+        - calls `Mapnificent.prepareData` with the loaded data (`window.staticData`) and the array of selected route IDs
         - calls `startCalculation` on each `MapnificentPosition` object
     - why it was added:
         - this filters the data used by the app based on user selections